-- "On your feet " activities to energize students - Shortened Shakespeare scripts that range from 60 120 minutes long that are perfect for school productions - Study Guide Spotlights for quick reference to the standards addressed in each production
+- "On your feet " activities to energize students - Shortened Shakespeare scripts that range from 60 120 minutes long - Study Guide Spotlights for quick reference to the standards addressed in each production

 We look forward to hosting you at the Lowndes Shakespeare Theater.
 Additionally, should you wish to bring our Actor/Educators into your classroom, we will work around your schedule.
 Feel free to contact us at Orlando Shakes should you have any questions or suggestions on how we can better serve you.
 We are always learning from you.